 was a dark superhero series published by Comico

-in the 1980s and 1990s.
-It was written and illustrated by Bill Willingham, later of Fables
+in three volumes in the 1980s and 1990s.
+It was initially written and illustrated by Bill Willingham, later of Fables

 Four ordinary humans are brought back from the dead

 by ancient elemental spirits in order to combat Saker, an evil sorcerer who is a danger to the natural order.